Roberto Durán Arena

 Roberto Durán Arena, originally known as Gimnasio Nuevo Panama, is an indoor sporting arena located in Panama City, Panama.
-The capacity of the arena is 8,417 spectators and opened in 1970.
+The seating capacity of the arena is for a total of 9,917 spectators.
+The venue opened in 1970 with a seating capacity for more than 12,000 spectators.
 It hosts indoor sporting events such as basketball, boxing and volleyball.
-It hosts the Panama men's national basketball team.
-It is named after Panamanian boxer Roberto Durán.
+It is the host venue of the Panama men's national basketball team.
+The arena is named after former Panamanian boxer and local hero Roberto Durán.

-The finals of the national top basketball league Liga Profesional de Baloncesto (LPB) are played in the arena each year.
+The finals of the national basketball league Liga Profesional de Baloncesto (LPB) are played in the arena each year.